-Segment assets consist primarily of property, plant and equipment, biological assets, land use rights, inventories, receivables, prepayments and cash and bank balances.
-Segment liabilities comprise operating liabilities and exclude deferred tax liability.
+Segment assets consist primarily of property, plant and equipment, biological assets, land use rights, deferred tax assets, inventories, receivables, prepayments and cash and bank balances.
+Segment liabilities comprise operating liabilities, current income tax payable and deferred tax liability.

 Segment capital expenditure is the total costs incurred during the financial year to acquire segment assets that are expected to be used for more than one financial year.